by Tom Pawlak — GBI Technical Advisor

-I hesitated to write this article because my friends accuse me of being a cheapskate.
+I hesitated to write this article about repairing my old lawn mower because my friends accuse me of being a cheapskate.
 The text and photos to follow will only strengthen their argument.
 That being said, I can’t be the only person who would prefer to fix something rather than buy new.
 Besides, I can’t resist the opportunity to experiment with WEST SYSTEM® epoxy.

 Two years ago when I went to cut my mother-in-law’s lawn for the first time in the season, I discovered one of the wheels on her mower was leaning badly and rubbing on the deck.
 I attempted to bend the metal near the wheel to create clearance for it to spin freely.
 Unfortunately, the metal surrounding the wheel had corroded and was too weak to keep the wheel from flopping against the deck.

 I blame myself for the problem because I was not disciplined about removing wet grass clippings from the under-deck at the end of mowing sessions.
 This likely caused the metal to corrode and weaken.

 I hated to junk the mower just because the deck was bad.
 My options for repair were to weld or braze in some new metal, or use fiberglass cloth and epoxy to reinforce the area.
 The weld or braze option would require that I locate a shop willing to do the job since I did not possess the equipment or expertise to do it.
 What I really wanted was to use the mower later the same day so I would have to fix it myself and I needed the epoxy to cure quickly.

 How I repaired my rusted lawn mower with WEST SYSTEM Epoxy and fiberglass.